rascol/Raspberry-Pi-PPS-Client/README.md

 <center><img src="/images/InterruptTimerDistrib.png" alt="Time Parameters" style=""/></center>

 The peak of the distribution in Figure 4 is the average error for this test unit and is about 0.28 microsecond below 800,000 microseconds.
-For the ten test units the median error was -0.28 microsecnd and the maximum error was -1.1 microseconds.
+For the ten test units the median error was -0.25 microsecond and the maximum error was -0.76 microseconds.

 Figure 4 also shows that there are limits to accurate single-event time measurement set by clock oscillator jitter and the response time (latency) of the Linux kernel.
 This is discussed below in [](#practical-limits-to-time-measurement).